GlobalBoost/ord-globalboost/docs/src/overview.md

 before the era of modern NFTs began.

-On August 21st, 2012, Charlie Lee [posted a proposal to add proof-of-stake to Bitcoin to the Bitcoin Talk forum](https://bitcointalk.org/index.php?topic=102355.0).
+On August 21st, 2012, Charlie Lee [posted a proposal to add proof-of-stake to GlobalBoost to the GlobalBoost Talk forum](https://bitcointalk.org/index.php?topic=102355.0).
 This wasn't an asset scheme, but did use the ordinal algorithm, and was implemented but never deployed.